Granulated sugar: Stripped of nutrients, it’s not the best sugar you can consume. Photo courtesy SXC.

 EVAPORATED CANE JUICE

 Evaporated cane juice is a more nutritious alternative to refined sugar.
-Both are made from sugar cane, but evaporated cane juice is not highly processed like refined sugar does, and retains more of the nutrients of the sugar cane.
+Both are made from sugar cane, but evaporated cane juice is not highly processed like refined sugar is, and retains more of the nutrients of the sugar cane.

 EXTRA-FINE GRANULATED SUGAR